 Despite all this, we trust Malmesbury's engagement narrative because, as Michael Wood says, his source is critical of Æthelstan's slow response to Olaf's invasion.
 No one would dare to invent anything so seditious.
-If we trust Malmesbury's engagement narrative, we must also trust most of Ingulf's which is based on it.
+If we trust Malmesbury's engagement narrative, we must also trust most of Ingulf's because they are clearly linked.